masiucd/task-app/client/README.md

 # Task Management App

-A modern, full-featured task management application built with React, TypeScript, and a robust tech stack.
-This client application provides an intuitive interface for managing tasks with priority levels, completion tracking, and comprehensive CRUD operations.
+A basic task management application built with React, TypeScript, and modern web technologies.
+This app allows users to create, manage, and track tasks with a focus on simplicity and usability.

 ## ✨ Features